WVUToday Style Guide

 As a rule, do not link to outside organizations.
 A few exceptions include links to event sign-ups hosted on other sites and sparing use of links to artist work if used to attract visitors to a WVU event.
 Linking is important for search engines such as Google.
 The more links you have in a story and the more links you have to highly-ranked sites such as the WVU.edu page, the more easily the story will be found online.

 When attributing a quote or statement to someone, use “she said” instead of “said she” unless the individual’s title follows his or her name.
 You don’t talk that way, so don’t write that way.
 Avoid the temptation to use other words instead of “said;” it is a perfectly good word and can be repeated without becoming repetitious.
-Words like “stated,” “allowed,” etc. are artificial or stilted; however, words like “explained” and “continued” are fine to break up the monotony once in awhile.
+Words like “stated,” “allowed,” etc. are artificial or stilted; however, words like “explained” and “continued” are fine to break up the monotony once in a while.

 Example: “I’d like to fire all of my graduate students,” Attila the Hun said.